The Top Markets Across Vanuatu

 From colourful fruit and vegetable stalls to locally carved souvenirs and woven baskets, markets are the best place to connect with everyday life in the islands.

-While the much-loved Port Vila Handicraft Market is currently closed following the recent earthquake, there are still plenty of spots around Port Vila LINK#D017 and beyond to shop for authentic kastom crafts and support local communities.
+While there have been a few changes to the market scene, especially in the capital post-earthquake, there are still plenty of spots around Port Vila and beyond to shop for authentic kastom crafts and support local communities.

 So, which market will you explore first?
 Discover them all in this guide to the best markets across Vanuatu.